Not publicly linked

 Why hasn’t anyone done this before?

-The people who had the technical capability to build this built chat interfaces — because that's how engineers think.
+The people with the technical capability to build this built chat interfaces — because that’s how engineers think.
 Nobody with editorial instincts sat at the intersection of AI pipeline design and content business models.
 And nobody connected it to a proven affiliate revenue model that was already generating tens of millions of dollars a year at Wirecutter.

 The first-mover advantage here is real and measurable.
 Every article published today becomes a long-tail SEO asset that generates organic traffic for years.
 The content library compounds.
 The gap between an early entrant and a late one grows every month.